 English Classes The Chinatown YMCA offers free morning English classes with bilingual counselors to help Cantonese speakers with limited English skills.
 Enrollment is open.
 For more information, call 415-928-4419.

-Everything to do with Parenting Parents Place is offering workshops for families with children of all ages.
+Everything to Do With Parenting Parents Place is offering workshops for families with children of all ages.
 All groups and workshops are held at Parents Place, 3272 California St., San Francisco.
-To register, call 415-563-0335 x122 or register online at www.jfcs.org/pplgroup2000d.html.
-Call 415-563-1041 for general information.
+To register call 415-563-0335 x 122 or register online at www.jfcs.org/pplgroup2000d.html.
+Call 563-1041 to find out January through March workshops.

 Free Legal Clinic Legal consultation for seniors is available for general legal rights, immigration and naturalization, housing and eviction, and public benefits.
 Services provided by Khin Mai Aung, staff attorney from the Asian Law Caucus, at Self-Help for the Elderly.
+Dec.
+27 from 9 a.m. to noon.
 No appointments.
 For more information, contact Northeast Senior Center at 415-438-4800.
 (407 Sansome Street, 4th floor, San Francisco)

-Language and Computer Classes at IIC Sign up at the Intercultural Institute of California (IIC) for classes ranging from Web design, Excel and Word to English as a Second Language and Korean language classes.
+Language and Computer Classes at IIC Sign up at the International Institute of California (IIC) for classes ranging from Web design, Excel, and Word, to English as a Second Language and Korean language classes.
 IIC also offers training to be a Cisco Certified Networking Associate (CCNA).
 Increase skills, marketability and income.
-Enter a high-demand job market with tremendous growth opportunity.
-IIC also offers a masters program in Korean Studies.
+Enter a high demand job market with tremendous growth opportunity.
+IIC also offers a masters degree in Korean studies.
 Some classes taught online.
-For more information, call the Intercultural Institute of California at 415-441-1881 or e-mail firstname.lastname@example.org.
-(IIC, 1362 Post St., San Francisco.)
+For more information, call the International Institute of California at 415-441-1881 or e-mail email@example.com.
+(IIC, 1362 Post St., San Francisco).

 BACK TO TOP

 NO LISTINGS THIS WEEK